• Skip to main content

 Commercial Vehicle Insurance

 If you have company cars, delivery trucks, or fleet vehicles then you will need commercial vehicle insurance.
 This insurance protects your driver in the event of a crash, along with any other affected parties on the road.
-Commercial vehicle insurance is required and costs around $150 to $175 per month for each vehicle
+Commercial vehicle insurance is required and costs around $150 to $175 per month for each vehicle.

 Workers’ Compensation Insurance